top of page

 Securing your Stay for 2026

 The Memorial Cup Hockey Tournament will be held at the same time as the 2026 forum.
-Book your hotel room as soon as possible to take advantage of our conference block.
+Hotel rooms are now SOLD OUT.

 • The booking is to be made to and from Kelowna, BC.